mtl-brainhack-school-2019/EEG_Connectivity_BrainHack_2019/README.md

 - [ ] Confusion matrix for trial prediction

 ## Deliverables for Brainhack school
-- [ ] Jupyter Notebook explaining all the process steps
+- [ ] Create a flow chart explaining all the process steps
+- [ ] Create a Jupyter Notebook with the code of a classifier
 - [ ] Training and Data preparation files added with some comments
 - [ ] Use matplotlib/Seaborn for visualizing features
 - [ ] R code for getting the stats ?